bibek22/blog/content/maths/sierpinski-triangle.md

 6. Repeat from step 3.

+ This is what I am trying to demonstrate here.
+I also want to get a sense of the number of iterations it takes for a satisfactory Sierpinski Triangle looking shape to emerge.

  ** Steps 4 - 6 is done automatically, just hit the play button below. **

-That is what I am trying to demonstrate in this post.
-Also, I want to get a sense of the number of iterations it takes for a satisfactory Sierpinski Triangle looking shape to emerge.

 <button id='pointBtn'>Pick vertices</button> <button id='queenBtn'>Pick tracer</button> <br>
 <span id="simulation"><span>